 I will say that this particular veggie burger is wayyyy better than just respectable.
 These pumpkin black bean burgers are amazingly delicious!
 The pumpkin puree isn’t super pronounced—there is just enough pumpkin flavor to add some sweetness.
 And that sweetness pairs really nicely with spicy chili powder and earthy cumin.

 Remember a few days back when I was talking about how pumpkin is an ingredient that spans the healthy spectrum?
-Sometimes it’s used in not-so-healthy recipes (ahem, I’m looking at you, Three Layer Pumpkin Brownies), but other times, it can be used in a super healthy way?
-Well, these pumpkin black bean burgers are healthy to the max!
+Sometimes it’s used in more decadent recipes (ahem, I’m looking at you, Three Layer Pumpkin Brownies), but other times, it can be used in a super nutritious way?
+Well, these pumpkin black bean burgers are nutrition-packed to the max!
 They are vegan, gluten-free, and packed with whole grain fiber and plant-based protein.

 If you’ve ever had a veggie burger that is mushy in the middle, you know that getting the right texture can be tricky.
 I tend to like my veggie burgers to be moist, but not mushy at all, and crunchy on the outside.
 I like ’em to crumble a bit (just like a ground beef burger would).